-On March 6, 2020, the City Local Health Officer declared a local health emergency under Section 101080 of the California Health and Safety Code.
-On March 16, 2020, the Local Health Officer issued a Shelter in Place Order.
+In San Francisco, on February 25, 2020 the Mayor declared a local emergency relating to COVID-19 under California Government Code Sections 8550 et seq., San Francisco Charter Section 3.100(14) and Chapter 7 of the San Francisco Administrative Code.
+On March 6, 2020, the City's Health Officer declared a local health emergency under Section 101080 of the California Health and Safety Code.
+On March 16, 2020, the City's Health Officer issued a Shelter in Place Order.
 On March 30, 2020, the Mayor issued the Sixth Supplemental Proclamation that restricted operating hours for certain businesses.
-On March 31, 2020, the City's Health Officer issued a Continuing Shelter in Place Order ("SIP Order"), Health Officer Order 19-07b, through May 3, 2020.
+On March 31, 2020, the City's Health Officer issued Health Officer Order 19-07b, which amended, clarified and extended the Shelter in Place Order through May 3, 2020.
+On April 29, 2020, the City's Health Officer issued Health Officer Order C19-07c, further amending, clarifying and continuing the Shelter in Place Order through May 31, 2020 (the "SIP Order").
+Except as otherwise defined in this Department Notice, initially capitalized terms have the meanings given them in the SIP Order.